 Planeswalker-based decks have become particularly popular in Commander and "Super Friends" decks have been around for quite awhile as casual favorites.
 As such, Savor the Moment has seen play here and there.
 But considering how many extra turn spells exist in the Commander format, Savor the Moment is usually the forgotten one.

 The Tiny Leaders variant of Commander, however, is unable to use any of these other extra turn spells, as all cards must be converted mana cost 3 or less in order to be played.
 This makes Lighthouse Chronologist, Sage of Hours, and Savor the Moment the only ways to take extra turns in that format.

 That being said, there are fewer planeswalkers in the format for Savor the Moment to take advantage of, but there are some powerful ones: Ajani, Caller of the Pride, Ashiok, Nightmare Weaver, Dack Fayden, Domri Rade, Jace Beleren, and Liliana of the Veil.
 Tibalt, the Fiend-Blooded is available, too.
 Getting additional effects from Ashiok, Jace, and Liliana seems worth playing Savor the Moment.

 Unless you have an easy way to untap enough mana to be able to make that extra turn useful, Savor the Moment is one of those very niche cards mostly only useful to enable extra activations of planeswalker abilities.
-That being said, it's still a cool card, and one to watch for in bulk bins.
+That being said, it's still a cool card, and one to watch for.